-No matter the name of your brand, the industry you operate in, the products you make or the services you sell; your customers, fans and followers are your most valuable asset.
-They are the thing that keep your brand alive.
-Through engagement, advocacy, sales and revenue, happy customers are the difference between a company that’s surviving and a brand community that’s thriving.
-In this handy guide to online customer communities, we’ll take a look at some good brand communities examples, the benefits of creating a strong customer community and some of the best ways to build an online customer community.
+No matter the name of your brand, the industry you operate in, the products you make or the services you sell; your potential customers, fans and followers are your most valuable asset.
+They are the thing that improves your brand awareness.
+Through shared experiences, engagement, advocacy, sales and revenue, happy customers are the difference between a company that’s surviving and a brand community that’s thriving.
+In this handy guide to online customer communities, we’ll take a look at some good brand communities examples, the benefits of creating a strong customer community and some of the best ways to build an online community.

 One of the simplest, most affordable and effective ways to create a really happy customer base is to build a brand community for them to join and participate in.
 Successfully creating a customer community around your brand can turn your brand into a lifestyle, rather than just a product or service.
 So, let’s look at some of the best brand communities examples.

 Building an amazing brand community was what took Apple from near bankruptcy in 1997 to being the leading contender in the race to become the first Trillion-Dollar Company in 2018.
 Steve Jobs really understood the importance of building a lifestyle rather than a product.

 And that’s exactly what Apple has achieved.
 First with the iMac, then the iPod and now the iPhone.
 On the surface, they were selling tech products.
 Sure, they would be really useful, like any other mobile phone.
 But they wouldn’t change your lifestyle.
 Right?

 Wrong!
 Apple’s awesome marketing campaigns never just focused on the tech product themselves.
 They sold a lifestyle.
 The people you see in Apple’s advertising campaigns illustrate the huge number of opportunities that can be unlocked using Apple products.
 Apple fully understood their target audience and created a team of brand enthusiasts happy to wax lyrical about their products.